-Dr Ana Konestra, postdoctoral candidate
+Dr Ana Konestra, research associate

 Ana Konestra was born in Rijeka in 1983.
 She graduated from the Faculty of Humanities at the University of Udine with a BA in Conservation of Cultural Heritage (Archaeology) in 2006 and an MA in Archaeology in 2010.
 Since 2010, she has been a doctoral student of Humanities – Archaeology at the University of Zadar, and since 2012, a graduate student of Archaeology of the eastern Adriatic at the Department of Archaeology of the same University.
 Her dissertation is in “Italic terra sigillata and thin-walled pottery in the area of northern Liburnia: typology, chronology and distribution“ (mentor: Dr. G. Lipovac Vrkljan).